‘Three years longer to get fired!’: Rassie on Siya, Hacjivah, Sharks Boks and 2027 World Cup

 “But you would have to look far to find a leader like Siya again.
 So, that will weigh up very heavily when we make the decision.

+“And I think – I’m not talking about Hacjivah specifically – there are a lot of players who are really, really good, but they are not complete totally.

+“But Hacjivah is not out of the mix to play a Test match this year...
+There is always a possibility.”

-The Sharks’ struggles in the United Rugby Championship this season have raised the question of whether it might impact the Boks, seeing that they have several top players such as Ox Nche, Bongi Mbonambi, Eben Etzebeth, Lukhanyo Am and Makazole Mapimpi in their squad.
+The Sharks’ struggles in the United Rugby Championship this season has raised the question of whether it might impact the Boks, seeing that they have a number of top players such as Ox Nche, Bongi Mbonambi, Eben Etzebeth, Lukhanyo Am and Makazole Mapimpi in their squad.

+Eben Etzebeth goes Bok to Bok as the king of SA rugby#Springboks #SARugbyAwards #Rugbyhttps://t.co/kteXhzYNHs— Ashfak Mohamed (@ashfakmohamed) March 14, 2024

-But Erasmus is not concerned: “No, not really (worried), because the way they coach and what they do is what their current coaching staff and structures are trying to do with them.
+But Erasmus is not concerned: “No, not really, because the way they coach and what they do is what their current coaching staff and structures are trying to do with them.

+“Some of the franchises are successful, and two or three are not successful.
+I’ve been there as a franchise coach where I’ve tried a few things, or took a specific angle and was not successful.

 “So, we look at fundamentals of the players: what they do on the field, what we are going to accept at the level they must do things for us.